cfpb/development/standards/css.md

 ### Variables

-- Colors: (use generic variable names like recent cfgov-refresh update)
+- Colors: (use generic variable names like recent consumerfinance.gov update)
 - Breakpoints: standard variable names for commonly used breakpoints

 ### Comments